jaalto/project--shell-script-performance-and-portability/STYLE-GUIDE.md

     PortableLocal ()
     {
-        # Portable use of local:
+        # Portable use of local.
-        # - Declaraton on its own line
+		# On its own lines:
+        # - Declaration
-        # - Assignment on its own line
+        # - Assignment

         local var
         var="value"